 Snapchat Business Model is unique because they use analytics, they know what users want, what is more engaging, and how to make money through it.

 Snapchat uses augmented reality to create many attractive lenses.
 This technology is comparatively new and hasn’t been used by any other in this field.
-Users use these lenses to change their face and voice and add humor and beauty to it.
+Users use these lenses to change their face and voice and add humour and other beautiful effects to it.

-Snapchat and Shazam has partnered to let snapchat users identify the song playing around them in snapchat itself.
-The result however will be provided by Shazam.
-Users can share the same or can get the info about the artist like their snapchat ID and the song’s video.
+Snapchat and Shazam have partnered to let Snapchat users identify the song playing around them in Snapchat itself.
+The result, however, will be provided by Shazam.
+Users can share the same or can get the info about the artist like their Snapchat ID and the song’s video.

 Shazam calls this as one of the easier and incredibly successful partnerships that they’ve ever been a part of.

 Snapchat lets you tell your story to the world.
 This is the most loved feature provided by Snapchat.
 Users are allowed to tell the world their day’s story by capturing images and videos.
 They use other features like lenses and geofilters to make a story.